 On December 22, 2021, P10, Inc. entered into a Term Loan and Revolving Credit Facility with JP Morgan Chase Bank, N.A..
 The term loan and revolving credit facility provides financing for acquisition activity.
 The term loan provides for a \$125.0 million facility and the revolving credit facility provides for an additional \$125.0 million.
-There is also a \$125.0 million accordion feature available in the credit agreement, which we exercised in September 2022.
+There is also a \$125 million accordion feature available in the credit agreement, which we exercised in September 2022.
 The accordion was not drawn until October 2022, at which point it was divided to \$87.5 million of term loan and \$37.5 million of revolver.
-The Company incurred \$1.4 million of up front fees during the exercise which are reflected as deferred issuance costs in debt obligations on the Consolidated Balance Sheets.

-Both facilities are Term SOFR Loans.
-The Company can elect one or three months for the Revolver Facility and three or six months for the Term Loan.
+Both facilities are Term SOFR Loans meaning loans bearing interest based upon the "Adjusted Term SOFR Rate".
+The Adjusted Term SOFR Rate is the Secured Overnight Financing Rate ("SOFR") at the date of election, plus 2.10%.
+The Company can elect one or three months for the Revolver Facility and one, three, or six months for the Term Loan.
 Principal is contractually repaid at a rate of 1.25% on the term loan quarterly effective March 31, 2023.
 The Revolving Credit Facility has no contractual principal repayments until maturity, which is December 22, 2025 for both facilities.

-As of March 31, 2024, the Term Loan with a balance of \$199.2 million is incurring interest at a weighted average SOFR rate of 7.39%.
-As of March 31, 2024, the Revolver Facility is split into thirteen tranches.
-The total principal outstanding is \$117.2 million and the weighted average SOFR rate amongst the tranches is 7.43%.
+As of June 30, 2024, the Term Loan with a balance of \$196.6 million is incurring interest at a weighted average Adjusted Term SOFR Rate of 7.43%.
+As of June 30, 2024, the Revolver Facility is split into fourteen tranches.
+The total principal outstanding is \$106.1 million and the average Adjusted Term SOFR Rate amongst the tranches is 7.43%.
 The tranches are all incurring interest at a set rate for one, three, or six month periods and are subsequently reset at the current SOFR rate.
-Refer to Note 11 of our Consolidated Financial Statements for further details provided on the tranches and associated interest periods.
+Refer to Note 11 of the Consolidated Financial Statements for further details provided on the tranches and associated interest periods.

 The Credit Agreement contains affirmative and negative covenants typical of such financing transactions, and specific financial covenants which require P10 to maintain a minimum leverage ratio of less than or equal to 3.50.
-As of March 31, 2024, P10 was in compliance with its financial covenants required under the facility.
-As of March 31, 2024, the balance drawn on the revolving credit facility is \$117.2 million.
-The Company has incurred \$5.4 million in interest expense for the three months ended March 31, 2024.
+As of June 30, 2024, P10 was in compliance with its financial and other covenants required under the facility.
+The Company has incurred \$11.2 million in interest expense for the six months ended June 30, 2024.